lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In reality, there are many things to take into account if you want to reap all the benefits of putting all your projects in the same repo.

-If you have an old codebase with lots of project, the migration to a monorepo is not trivial because each repository has its own little world of configuration, version control history, and so on.
+If you have an old codebase with lots of projects, the migration to a monorepo is not trivial.
+Each repository has its own little world of configuration, version control history, and so on.

-In most cases, there's also an educational cost because monorepo is not as common as it could be so many developers, especially those that only worked in early stage startups, may have never worked with a monorepo before.
+In most cases, there's also an educational cost.
+Monorepo is not as common as it could be, so many developers, especially those that only worked in early-stage startups, may have never worked with a monorepo before.

-The irony of this being that early-stage startups would benefit quite a bit from the simplicity of a monorepo.
+The irony of this is that early-stage startups would benefit quite a lot from the simplicity of a monorepo – even if they would not use any particular technique or tool.

-Even if they would not use any particular technique or tool.
 Literally just having all the code in one place would help.
 More on this later.

-The most difficult part of going monorepo is the tooling which is why I structured the article so that the discussion about tooling is toward the end.
+The most difficult part of going monorepo is the tooling which is why I structured the article so that the discussion about tooling is towards the end.

-It's easier to discuss what you would need from tooling once you're familiar with some benefits of this approach.
+It's easier to talk about tooling needs once you're familiar with some benefits of this approach.

 Let's start where a new project would start: setting it up.